astridx/meinblog/sik/r/webpack-eslint/index.md

 ---
-title: "How to use ESLint in Webpack"
+title: 'How to use ESLint in Webpack'
-description: "The tutorial walks you through a Webpack with ESLint setup to improve the code style of your JavaScript applications ..."
+description: 'The tutorial walks you through a Webpack with ESLint setup to improve the code style of your JavaScript applications ...'
-date: "2019-06-15T13:53:46+02:00"
+date: '2019-06-15T13:53:46+02:00'
-categories: ["Tooling", "Webpack", "Babel", "ESLint"]
+categories: ['Tooling', 'Webpack', 'Babel', 'ESLint']
-keywords: ["webpack eslint"]
+keywords: ['webpack eslint']
-hashtags: ["#100DaysOfCode", "#Webpack"]
+hashtags: ['#100DaysOfCode', '#Webpack']
-banner: "./images/banner.jpg"
+banner: './images/banner.jpg'
-contribute: ""
+contribute: ''
-author: ""
+author: ''
 ---

 <Sponsorship />